cvxpy/cvxpy/README.md

 Non-Convex Extensions
 ---------------------
 Many non-convex optimization problems can be solved exactly or approximately via a sequence of convex optimization problems.
 CVXPY can easily be extended to handle such non-convex problems.
-The examples/mixed_integer packages uses the Alternating Direction Method of Multipliers (ADMM) as a heuristic for mixed integer problems.
+The examples/mixed_integer package uses the Alternating Direction Method of Multipliers (ADMM) as a heuristic for mixed integer problems.

 The following code performs feature selection on a linear kernel SVM classifier using a cardinality constraint: